Yasir-Tariq/CloudWatchAlarmsbyCloudFormation/README.md

       3. DiskUsed Alarm
     CPUUtilizaion alarm metric is provided by AWS platform and rest of the two metrics are custom based.
-    We have used CloudWatch Agent for pushing custom metrics to CloudWatch
+    We have used CloudWatch Agent for pushing custom metrics to CloudWatch Moreover, a datadog-agent is also installed in the EC2 instance and the metrics are pushed to datadog immediately using API_Key.

 ## Files
     Following are the files for this project: